vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Each of these is called a connected component.
 We need to algorithmically count these connected components.
 Similar to the number of islands problem in a graph instead of a matrix.
-We want to pick a node and see all the nodes connected to it the next node.
+We want to pick a listNode and see all the nodes connected to it the next listNode.
 Eventually we will visit all the nodes in that cluster, that would be 1 connected component.
-The main logic is to use a DFS that lets use explore all the neighbors of a node, mark them as visited [an array] so that we do not visit them again.
+The main logic is to use a DFS that lets use explore all the neighbors of a listNode, mark them as visited [an array] so that we do not visit them again.

 We setup an adjacency list or a matrix  so that we can easily lookup each nodes neighbors.